bioboot/cmi_pb_labclass/lab_sheet/lab_sheet.md

-- **Q9.** With the help of a faceted boxplot (see below), do you think these two groups are significantly different?
+- **Q9.** With the help of a faceted boxplot or histogram (see below), do you think these two groups are significantly different?

 ```r